zeitgeistpm/documentation/docs/battery_station.md

 ```

 If it shows *Active: active (running)*, your service works as
 expected.
-Use the following command to retrieve your node id:
+Use the following command to retrieve your node id (from
+*Zeitgeist Parachain*):
 ```sh
 journalctl -u zeitgeist-node.service | grep "node id"
 ```